Greys Hut

 Access

-From Karamea township head 10kms up the TR bank of Karamea River along Umere Road to a small DOC car park just before Virgin Stream, and about 600m before a locked gate at the end of the legal road formation.
-The car park signage informs of a six hour walk to Greys hut.
-There is no distinct marked track from here.
-Head upstream along the riverbank following the occasional orange triangle.
-The track line becomes more evident upstream of the cableway and after some 45 minutes it joins an old pack track at the back of the private land.
-This is followed several hundred metres to the river's edge.
+From Karamea township head 10kms up the TR bank of Karamea River along Umere Road to a small car park just before Virgin Stream.
+A track on the true left of Virgin Stream leads down to the River an follows it up until it crosses the branch of an old pack track just downstream of the cableway.
+A couple of meters up the pack track it branches off again and heads upriver.
+The turn-off is not marked and not that obvious but once you're on it, it is fairly well defined.
+Further up the valley it joins the other branch of the pack track and follows this for several hundred metres to the river's edge.
 From this point on the route is marked with sporadic orange triangles interspersed with sections of river travel.
 The section through the gorge can be boulder-hopped when flows are low.
 The Greys route requires sufficient experience to be able to pick up the transitions between riverbed and tracked sections around bluffs.
-The track is in reasonably good condition currently, although last bit around the bluff near the hut could do with having the ferns cut back.
-A bush section near the Kakapo confluence has had flagging tape added.
-The hut is concealed in the forest around 30 meters from the riverbank at the top end of a clearing.
+The track has been getting pretty rough in recent times.
+A Karamea local has been working on it and has done some flagging and marking pretty much to the Hut, although it is still a bit hard to follow in places.
+The Hut is concealed in the forest around 30 meters from the riverbank at the top end of a clearing.
+Andrew Barker has the track in his sights after he finishes work in the Johnson valley.
 A reasonably fit, experienced party should be able to access the Hut from the road end in around 4-5 hours.

 There is river access for kayaks or rafts from the Karamea Bend down to Greys.